 You will see different status information.
 Status information for the application server is displayed as performance indicators.
-Users with the Enables log display in the application server program function (AppServer\Logs) can see the log.
+Users with the Enables log display in the application server program function (AppServer_Logs) can see the log.

 In addition, API documentation is available here.
-To access the REST API on the application server, the user required the Enables access to the REST API on the application server (AppServer\API).
+To access the REST API on the application server, the user required the Enables access to the REST API on the application server (AppServer_API).
 For more information about the REST API, see the One Identity Manager REST API Reference Guide

-• Determining Job server and web server status on page 20
+• Determining the status of the Job server and web server on page 21